hummusonrails/hummusonrails/README.md

 <td style="border: none;" width="50%">
 <h3>It's so nice of you stop by! ☺️</h3>

-I work as a Senior Developer Relations Engineer 🥑 at [Parity](https://www.parity.io/) where I work with a globally distributed team dedicated to improving developer experience and building developer community.
+I am a Principal Consultant at [Yalla, DevRel LLC](https://wwww.yalladevrel.com) where I work to bring meaningful and measurable impact for clients seeking developer relations as a service.
+I have worked in lead roles in DevRel teams in companies such as Vonage, Orbit, New Relic and Parity Technologies.

 In my personal life, you can find me involved in some of these projects: